szymonm/pwir-cuda-labs/lab1/README.md

 **Device**- the GPU and its memory

-**Kernel** - code that is performed by a single GPU processor (thread)
+**Kernel** - code that is performed by a single GPU processor

-**Multiprocessor**- a group of GPU processors that can synchronize between each other.
+**Multiprocessor (Streaming Multiprocessor)**- a group of GPU processors that can synchronize between each other.
 They usually share some part of the memory and share cache of global device memory.
+Current GPUs have few SMs.

-**Thread**
+**Thread**- a single instance of executing kernel

 **Work-group (block)** -